dcernst/dcernst.github.io/_posts/2012-08-20-latex-homework-template.md

 # Using LaTeX for the Weekly Homework

 I either require or strongly encourage my students to type up their Weekly Homework assignments using [LaTeX][3].
 In case you don't already know, LaTeX (pronounced "lay-tech", or sometimes "la-tech") is a markup language that is the standard for typesetting mathematics (and other technical fields).
 Most people find it difficult to get started with LaTeX and my students are no exception.
-To minimize some of the initial difficulties, I encourage them to use [writeLaTeX][4], which is an awesome and free online LaTeX editor.
+To minimize some of the initial difficulties, I encourage them to use [Overleaf][4], which is an awesome and free online LaTeX editor.
 This way students do not need to worry about installing the LaTeX backend and an editor.
-One advantage to writeLaTeX is that my students can easily share their source documents with me.
+One advantage to Overleaf is that my students can easily share their source documents with me.
 Whenever they are having difficulty, I can just take a look at their file and either make a comment right in the file or do a quick debug.
 Another way that I try to reduce the LaTeX start-up cost is by providing my students with a [LaTeX Homework Template][5] (see below).

 <noscript>
   <pre><code class="language-tex tex">% --------------------------------------------------------------